Previous topic

 New in version 4.1.12.

-Maximum number of bits of client IPv4 address used by the authoritative server (as indicated by the EDNS Client Subnet scope in the answer) for an answer to be inserted into the query cache.
+Maximum number of bits of client IPv4 address used by the authoritative server (as indicated by the EDNS Client Subnet scope in the answer) for an answer to be inserted into the record cache.
 This condition applies in conjunction with ecs-cache-limit-ttl.
 That is, only if both the limits apply, the record will not be cached.
 This decision can be overridden by ecs-ipv4-never-cache and ecs-ipv6-never-cache.

 ecs-ipv6-bits